Home » Business Email Etiquette Articles » Business Texting Etiquette: Tips and Considerations for Professionals

 Smartphones are now a primary business communication tool.
 Many probably can’t imagine running a business without one.

-However, with that amount of use and dependence come situations and dilemmas that many aren’t sure how to address, some of which are not good for your business.
+However, with that amount of use and dependence come situations and dilemmas that many aren’t sure how to address, some of which are bad for business.
 Texting for business is one of those topics.

-At the core of any discussion of technology etiquette is the consideration of how one’s actions, or lack thereof, can impact others.
-Business texting is unique in that it requires prudence, something many don’t consider, and should be used when necessary and appropriate.
+At the core of any technology discussion, etiquette considers how one’s actions, or lack thereof, can impact others.
+Business texting is unique because it requires prudence, something many don’t consider, and should be used when necessary and appropriate.

 While texting can be a convenient communication tool for businesses, it also comes with several downsides:

-• Lack of Formality: Texting is often perceived as less formal compared to email or phone calls.
+• Lack of Formality: Texting is often perceived as less formal than email or phone calls.
 In a business context, this informality can sometimes lead to misunderstandings or misinterpretations of tone and intent.

-• Limited Length: Text messages typically have a character limit, which can make it difficult to convey complex information or detailed instructions effectively.
-This limitation may result in incomplete communication or the need for multiple messages to convey a single idea.
+• Limited Length: Text messages typically have a character limit, making it difficult to effectively convey complex information or detailed instructions.
+This limitation may result in incomplete communication or the need for multiple messages to express a single idea.

 • Difficulty in Conveying Tone: Written messages lack the nuances of verbal communication, such as tone of voice and body language.
 As a result, accurately conveying emotions or intentions through text alone can be challenging, leading to potential miscommunications or conflicts.